russross/blackfriday/mmark2rfc.md

 need to include a draft version in the reference `[@?I-D.draft-blah,#06]`, creates an informative reference to the sixth version of draft-blah.

-If the need arises an XML reference fragment can be included, not that this needs to happen before the back matter is started, because that is the point when the references are outputted.
+If the need arises an XML reference fragment can be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations).

 # Document divisions